maartendecat/android-kotnet-login/README.md

 Download
 ========

 The app is not available in the Android Market (yet).
-You can manually download the latest version of the app in the downloads section.
+You can manually download the latest version of the app here: http://files.maartendecat.be/android-kotnet-login/

 How to install
 ==============